zenguardxyz/docs/docs/pages/getting-started/building-7579-validator.md

 Before we install and enable any modules for Safe Accounts, they need to be developed and thoroughly tested.
 Once developed, these modules can be installed on either an existing or a new Safe Account.

-In this tutorial, we will build a basic external validator.
-This validator will have the capability to add a new owner and verify transactions for an existing Safe Account.
+In this tutorial, We will make use of a validator called [OwnableValidator](https://github.com/rhinestonewtf/core-modules/blob/main/src/OwnableValidator/OwnableValidator.sol) by Rhinestone.
+This validator will have the capability to add a new owner or multiple owners and verify transactions for an existing Safe Account.

 ::::steps